webgme/user-management-page/README.md

 allow for registration and login, project authorization of other users/organizations, and creation of organizations as well as member/admin control for those organizations.

+For instructions on webgme authentication and user-management see [this demo on youtube](https://www.youtube.com/watch?v=xS6_FK8kZhE).

 ##Developers
 ####Steps to run as an external REST component within WebGME